alejandromangione/mangione.page/README.md

-### My personal website
+## Personal website

-My previous website I've done with Jekyll and them I've realized that it was overkill for a simple page.
-Nothing fancy here, just HTML, CSS and Javascript.
+The previous version of my website I did using Jekyll and them I realized that it was a total overkill for a single page.
+Nothing fancy here, just HTML, ~~CSS and Javascript~~, Sass, Babel.

-## Run Sass
-sass --watch ./assets/styles/sass/app.scss:./assets/styles/app.css --style=compressed --poll

-## Run Server (optional)
+### Local server

+Run:

+`$ foreman start`

+#### Dependencies
 - Ruby
-ruby -run -e httpd . -p 9090
+  - foreman
+- Sass

-- PHP
+- Babel
-php -S localhost:9090 -t .